-Mr. Au Wing Yuen (區永源), aged 45, was appointed as our Independent Non-executive Director on 28 February 2020.
+Mr. Au Wing Yuen (區永源), aged 46, was appointed as our Independent Non-executive Director on 28 February 2020.
 He is also the chairman of the Remuneration Committee and a member of the Audit Committee and Nomination Committee.
-Mr. Au has over 15 years of experience in handling numerous valuation cases for private and public listed companies.
+Mr. Au has over 20 years of experience in handling numerous valuation cases for private and public listed companies.
 Mr. Au is currently the managing Director and shareholder of Masterpiece Valuation Advisory Limited and Riskory Consultancy Limited.
-Prior to setting up of the above corporates, Mr. Au worked for various valuation and corporate advisory firms, including DTZ (Debenham Tie Leung) as a senior valuer, Jones Lang LaSalle Sallmanns as valuation assistant manager and AVISTA Valuation Advisory Limited as director.
+Prior to setting up of the above corporates, Mr. Au worked for various valuation and corporate advisory firms, including DTZ (Debenham Tie Leung) as a senior valuer, Jones Lang LaSalle Sallmanns as valuation assistant manager and AVISTA Valuation Advisory Limited and the Riskory Consultancy Limited.
 Mr. Au has also been a guest speaker at the Chinese University of Hong Kong.